-Even if you or your spouse does not meet any of the conditions above, you are still domiciled in Utah if:
+Even if you do not meet any of the conditions above, you are still domiciled in Utah if:

-- 1. either you or your spouse has a permanent home in Utah to which either of you returns after being absent; and - 2. you or your spouse has voluntarily settled in Utah, not for a special or temporary purpose, but with the intent of making a permanent home.
+- either you or your spouse has a permanent home in Utah to which either of you intend to return after being absent; and - 2. you or your spouse has voluntarily settled in Utah, not for a special or temporary purpose, but with the intent of making a permanent home.